The Langoliers (miniseries): Plot

 During a red-eye flight from Los Angeles to Boston, several passengers awaken to find that the rest have disappeared, leaving behind personal belongings and even surgical implants.
 Those remaining are pilot Brian Engle (deadheading on the flight), MI6 assassin Nick Hopewell, schoolteacher Laurel Stevenson, tool and die worker Don Gaffney, violinist Albert Kaussner, troubled teen Bethany Sims, mystery author Bob Jenkins, blind girl Dinah Bellman, sleepy businessman Rudy Warwick, and Type A bond trader Craig Toomy.

 Brian and Nick find the cockpit empty and Brian takes the controls.
 Craig demands an explanation and then has a psychotic episode that enables Dinah, a telepath, to enter his thoughts.
 After failing to establish communication with either air traffic control or other flights, Brian redirects the flight from Boston to Bangor, Maine, angering Craig, who insists he must attend an important business meeting.
 The group finds the airport deserted and without power.
 They soon discover that everything around them is dull and lifeless, with matches failing to light, sounds lacking echo, and food having no taste.
 Dinah reports hearing a strange crackling sound in the distance, while Bob deduces that the plane passed through a time rip, sending them to a past moment empty of people and energy.
-Craig, experiencing hallucinations of his abusive father, finds a gun in an airport locker and takes Bethany hostage.
+Craig’s mental state continues to worsen, and he begins experiencing hallucinations of his abusive father.
+He finds a gun in an airport locker and takes Bethany hostage.
 Albert counterattacks and is shot, but the bullet falls harmlessly to the ground.
 Nick ties Craig's arms and says that they must find a way to leave before the source of the noise arrives.
 While restrained, Craig tells Dinah that his father warned him about the Langoliers, monsters that chase and eat lazy children.